 From here the trail starts ascending and descending through small and large boulders in zigzag tracks.
 After 500 m of walking we came across a painted rock shelter with hunting scenes as a recurring theme.
 Many paintings show people carrying spears, axes, bows or lances, while hunting deer, tiger and antelope.
 Dancing is yet another important theme, which probably had some relationship with elaborate mortuary practices and shamanism as we see in Saora paintings.
 Archaeologists believe that the ones showing horses are from the Megalithic Period and those showing only cattle may belong to the Neolithic Period.

-A few hundred metres further up the hill we encountered a large semi-spherical boulder, resembling a half cut orange or lemon.
+A few hundred meters further up the hill we encountered a large semi-spherical boulder, resembling a half cut orange or lemon.
 Called Nagara Gund, the locals still beat this stone kettledrum during one of their annual festivals.
 Archaeologists believe that in the past, its function was similar, a rock gong that was a part of Hire Benekal’s megalithic ritual paraphernalia.
-When beaten, the sound could allegedly be heard for many kilometres.
+When beaten, the sound could allegedly be heard for many kilometers.

 Further uphill, may be another 500 m, we encountered stone houses of small size, packed all along with stone blocks leaving only a small opening.
 Their small size and isolated distribution may indicate the social hierarchy at the site and perhaps they belong to the people of lower strata.
 As we moved further east, the landscape unfolded with a spectacular sight of scattered large dolmens erected in a wide clearing.
 From the distance what looked like card houses were actually granite slabs, within which a grown up man could stand erect.